Still time to get a Pixelpole before Christmas. I have a few left. Buy now, I probably won't make more until spring.

 The module cycles through more than 20 patterns using colors and movement designed to grab attention and identify itself as a vehicle on the road to other drivers approaching.
 Safety colors of red, amber and white are used to convey the message that you need to be noticed and caution in approaching applied.
 After discussion with other recumbent riders I have made the color blue optional in these patterns to avoid conflict with vehicle ordinances in some areas.
 You decide whether you want to include blue.

 For use in group rides and off the street, an internal jumper can be moved to switch the unit into a mode with more than 35 patterns and which includes a wide variety of colors and effects.
 Shimmering and rainbow patterns are mingled along with the standard safety display including blues.
 You can select which type of operation you wish to have.
-The latest revision also allows you to choose a safety pattern set including or excluding blue for your local ordinances.
+The latest revision allows you to choose between the three choices of pattern sets.

 Each pattern runs roughly 30 seconds and then another pattern is selected randomly.
 To turn the pixel pole on, simply plug in the battery pack.
-The module and battery pack should be secured by placing them in a cargo bag on the bike, or securing them to the frame, away from moving parts, using nylon wire ties.
-Strong hook and loop tape would work too.
+The module and battery pack should be secured by placing them in a cargo bag on the bike, or securing them to the frame, away from moving parts, using nylon wire ties or strong hook and loop tape.

 You will need a battery to power the LEDs.
-It was designed to operate off of a common 7.2V LiIon battery pack that is used for many bicycle lights.
+It was designed to operate off of a common 8.4V LiIon battery pack that is used for many bicycle lights.
 You can find links to a number of options for them here.
-I also am offering a USB adapter cable that lets you use a USB power pack.
+Another option is to use a USB battery booster.
+I also am offering a USB adapter cable that lets you use a USB power pack commonly used to charge a cell phone.
+You can buy these anywhere - drug store, big box store, convenience shops - you might even have one already.
+They come in many sizes, so you can choose between small and light, or large and long runtimes.

 Disclaimer 1: This is not a substitute for required lights or reflectors for after-dark riding.
 Check your local laws for what is required.
 It is recommended to use this product along with your normal safety lighting.